KSP-KOS/KOS/doc/source/commands/flight/cooked.rst

    There are 3 kinds of value understood by WHEELSTEERING:

    - :struct:`GeoCoordinates` - If you lock wheelsteering to a
-     :ref:`latlng`, that will mean the rover will try to steer in whichever compass direction will aim at that location.
+     :struct:`GetCoordinates`, that will mean the rover will try to steer in whichever compass direction will aim at that location.

    - :struct:`Vessel` - If you try to lock wheelsteering to a vessel,